compose-run/client/README.md

 We get your reducer code on the server by calling `.toString()` on your function and sending it to the server.
 This is how we're able to _deploy your function on every save._ Every time you change the function, we update it on the server instantly.

-However, if someone else tries to change the function, we'll throw an error.
-Whoever is logged in when a reducer name is first used is the "owner" of that reducer, and only they can change it.
+If someone else tries to change the function, we'll throw an error.
+Whoever is logged in when a reducer's name is first used is the "owner" of that reducer, and the only one who can change it.

 Currently the reducer function is extremely limited in what it can do.
 It cannot depend on any definitions from outside itself, require any external dependencies, or make network requests.
 These capabilities will be coming shortly.
-For now, reducers are mostly used to validate, sanitize, and authorize state updates.
+For now, reducers are used to validate, sanitize, and authorize state updates.

-Any `console.log` calls or thrown errors inside your reducer will be streamed to your browser if you're are online.
+Any `console.log` calls or errors thrown inside your reducer will be streamed to your browser if you're are online.
 If not, those debug messages will be emailed to you.

 ## Create a Developer Account (optional)